cloudfoundry-attic/etcd-release/README.md

 ```

 Currently you cannot specify individual tests to be run, however we are working on adding that functionality in the near future.

+Note: The ruby `bundler` gem is used to install the correct version of the `bosh_cli`, as well as to decrease the `bosh` startup time.

 ---
 #Advanced